← Home

 This page contains a few bits about how I approach exercise and what I’m doing at the moment, my history with exercise, and my plans for the future.

-I exercise every third day by performing a calisthenic strength circuit based mostly off of Convict Conditioning by Paul Wade.
+Day One of my exercise rhythm is my strength day.
+I perform a calisthenic strength circuit based mostly off of Convict Conditioning by Paul Wade.
 I’ve been a fan of calisthenics for strength for a long time and the exercises in this book continue to make me stronger and fitter despite me having used them solidly for over a decade.
 I also supplement these exercises with a few from Convict Conditioning’s follow-up book.

 Workouts or training sessions are made by performing a mixture of the Big Six movements based on a routine that the athlete constructs to meet their goals.
 An athlete following Convict Conditioning will be aiming to add reps to an exercise (e.g. push-ups) with the goal of hitting a particular number of sets and reps, thus “qualifying” to start training using the next movement in that sequence (e.g. “Close push-ups”).
 Earlier/easier forms of the Big Six make great warm-ups to perform at the start of workouts.